Home

 An Intuitive Introduction to Global Illumination and Path Tracing

-Reading time: 35 mins.
+Reading time: 37 mins.

 This lesson will use Monte Carlo methods to simulate global illumination.
-It will be hard, if not impossible, to fully understand this lesson if you are unfamiliar with Monte Carlo methods.
-If this is your case, we have covered this topic extensively in the section The Mathematics of Computer Graphics.
-Read these lessons first before proceeding.
+If you are unfamiliar with Monte Carlo methods, it will be difficult, if not impossible, to fully understand this lesson.
+If that's the case, we have covered this topic extensively in the section "The Mathematics of Computer Graphics," notably:

-What is Global Illumination Anyway?
+What is Global Illumination, Anyway?

-But what is global illumination in the first place, anyway?
-As you know, we see things because light emitted by light sources, such as the sun, bounces off the objects' surface.
+What is global illumination?
+As you know, we see things because light emitted by light sources, such as the sun, bounces off objects' surfaces.
 When light rays reflect only once from the surface of an object to reach the eye, we speak of direct illumination.
-But when a light source emits light rays, they more often bounce off of the surface of objects multiple times before reaching the eye (of course, this depends on the schene's configuration).
-To differentiate this case from direct illumination, we then speak of indirect illumination: light rays follow complex paths while bouncing from object to object before entering our eyes.
-This effect is visible in the images above.
-Some surfaces are not exposed directly to light sources (often the sun), yet they are not entirely black.
-This is because they still receive light because light bounces around from surface to surface.
+But when a light source emits light rays, they often bounce off the surfaces of objects multiple times before reaching the eye (of course, this depends on the scene's configuration).
+To differentiate this case from direct illumination, we then speak of indirect illumination: light rays follow complex paths, bouncing from object to object before entering our eyes.
+This effect is visible in the images below.

 Figure 1: an example of forward tracing.
 A light ray may bounce many times before the eye.